Battle of Dunbar (1296): Aftermath

-The battle of Dunbar effectively ended the war of 1296 with an English victory.
+The battle of Dunbar effectively ended with an English victory.
 The remainder of the campaign was little more than a grand mopping-up operation.
 James, the hereditary High Steward of Scotland, surrendered the important fortress at Roxburgh without attempting a defence, and others were quick to follow his example.
 Only Edinburgh Castle held out for a week against Edward's siege engines.
 A Scottish garrison sent out to help King John, who had fled north to Forfar, were told to provide for their own safety.
 Edward himself, true to his word, advanced into central and northern Scotland in pursuit of King John.
-Stirling Castle, which guarded the vital passage across the River Forth was deserted save for a janitor who stayed behind to hand the keys to the English.
-John reached Perth on 21 June, where he received messages from Edward asking for peace.
+Stirling Castle, which guarded the vital passage across the River Forth was deserted save for a porter who surrendered the castle to King Edward I. John reached Perth on 21 June, where he received messages from Edward asking for peace.

 John Balliol surrendered and submitted himself to a protracted abasement.
 At Kincardine Castle on 2 July he confessed to rebellion and prayed for forgiveness.
 Five days later in the kirkyard of Stracathro he abandoned the treaty with the French.
 The final humiliation came at Montrose on 8 July.
 Dressed for the occasion John was ceremoniously stripped of the vestments of royalty.
 Antony Bek, the Bishop of Durham, ripped the red and gold arms of Scotland from his surcoat, thus bequeathing to history the nickname Toom Tabard (empty coat) by which John has been known to generations of Scottish schoolchildren.
 He and his son Edward were sent south into captivity.
 Soon after, the English king followed, carrying in his train the Stone of Scone and other relics of Scottish nationhood.